Created in conjunction with Nomador

 Just like many of you, I don’t like to leave my dog behind when I head off on a trip.
 However, on some trips, it’s hard to justify bringing along your dog.
 Whether it’s a quick weekend away for a wedding, or a longer trip to a non-dog-friendly destination, sometimes it makes more sense to leave your dog behind.

 So, if your dog can’t come with you, what’s the best option for making sure your dog is looked after and happy during your absence?
-There’s multiple options available, including the increasingly popular option of house sitting.
+There’s multiple options available, including the increasingly popular option of house sitting for dogs, or should I call it dog house sitting.

 House sitting is an arrangement where someone stays in your home rent-free during your absence, in return looking after your home and pets.